Devanik21/Bohrium/bohrium_philosophy.md

     </p>

     <p style="text-align: center; font-size: 1.1rem; color: #ffffff; margin-top: 2rem;">
         Bohrium is not just a tool; it is a paradigm shift in the methodology of science itself.
-It is an invitation to ask bigger questions, to explore more daring hypotheses, and to connect the threads of human knowledge in ways never before possible. <b>Your next discovery begins here.</b>
+It is an invitation to ask bigger questions, to explore more daring hypotheses, and to connect the threads of human knowledge in ways never before possible. **Your next discovery begins here.**
     </p>
 </div>